 Your password protects your user account, so we encourage you to use a unique and strong password, limit access to your computer and browser, and log out appropriately.

 Services are not directed to children under the age of 13 years.
 However, in some countries, stricter age limits may apply under local law.

 We do not knowingly collect personal data from children under 13 years or under the applicable age limit (the “Age Limit”).
 If you are under the Age Limit, please do not use this Service, and do not provide any personal data to us.
 If you are a parent of a child under the Age Limit and become aware that your child has provided personal data, please contact us.
 If we learn that we have collected the personal data of a child under the age of 13 years, we will take reasonable steps to delete the personal data.

 We may occasionally make changes to this Policy.

-When we make material changes to this Policy, we’ll provide you with prominent notice as appropriate under the circumstances, e.g. by displaying a prominent notice or by sending you an email.
+When we make material changes to this Policy, we’ll provide you with prominent notice as appropriate under the circumstances.
+For example, by displaying a prominent notice or by sending you an email.
 We may notify you in advance.

 Please, therefore, make sure you read any such notice carefully.

 Thank you for reading our Privacy Notice.
 If you have any questions about this Notice, please contact our Data Protection Officer firstname.lastname@example.org.

 See our cookie notice for further information on the cookies we use on this website.